opencollective/opencollective-api/docs/postgres.md

 ## Migrations

 When creating migrations and interacting with the database please follow the guidelines below;

 ### Create a migration

 This will create a file in `migrations/` where you'll be able to put your migration and rollback procedures:

 ```
-# The name of the migration should use snake case
+# The name of the migration should use kebab case

 npm run db:migration:create -- --name <name-of-your-migration>
 ```

+**Note:** To create a migration, always use the above command, so that it aligns with the default [Sequelize](https://sequelize.org/) file naming conventions.

 ### Run migrations